edaptible/odessey/README.md

 # README

-A WebApp for student activity code for StudentChallenges
+A WebApp for student and faculty Odyssey of Challenges

 kids login
 do activities